Akane Yamaguchi: 2018: World No. 1 and Uber Cup champion

+In team competition, Yamaguchi won three gold medals with the Japanese national team.
+She was part of the squads that won the Asia Team Championships in Alor Setar and the Asian Games women's team event in Jakarta.
+She also contributed to Japan's gold medal at the Uber Cup in Bangkok, which marked the country's first title at the tournament in 37 years.

 2019: Asian Champion and return to World No. 1

 In 2019, Yamaguchi became the first Japanese player to win the women's singles title at the Asian Championships.
 On the World Tour, she secured three titles: the German Open, her first Super 1000 title at the Indonesia Open, and the Japan Open.
 Her consecutive victories in Indonesia and Japan propelled her back to the World No. 1 ranking on 30 July.
 She also finished as the runner-up at the Malaysia Open and earned a silver medal with the Japanese team at the Sudirman Cup.
 The latter half of the season was disrupted by injuries; a lower back injury sustained after the Japan Open limited her preparation for the World Championships, resulting in a second-round exit.
 She later suffered a right calf injury, forcing her withdrawal from the Korea Open, before ending the season with a semifinal finish at the BWF World Tour Finals.